HendraAnggrian/r-properties/README.md

 group 'com.example' // project group

 tasks.getByName('generateR') {
-    packageName 'my.app'            // package name of which R.class will be generated to, default is project group resourceDir 'my/path/resources' // resources directory that will be scanned, default is "src/main/resources" lowercaseField false            // will lowercase all fields generated in `R.class` }
+    packageName 'my.app'                  // package name of which R.class will be generated to, default is project group resourceDirectory 'my/path/resources' // resources directory that will be scanned, default is "src/main/resources" setLowercase(true)                    // will lowercase all fields generated in `R.class` }
 ```